flensrocker/flensrocker.github.io/_posts/2024-09-18-angular-utils-form-value-of.markdown

 - Write a function which creates the form from that value.
 - If form arrays are involved: write a function which sets the value into an existing form with the right number of items in the array.

+You can play with [the code on StackBlitz](https://stackblitz.com/edit/stackblitz-starters-oaqfkh?file=src%2Fforms-utils.ts).

 ```typescript
 type MyFormItem = FormGroup<{
   id: FormControl<string>;